-- Pay the SSVR Permit Fee.
+3. Pay the SSVR Permit Fee.
 Payment may be made by check or over the phone with Mastercard or Visa.
-See "Fee to Pay" below.
+To pay by phone call 707-822-5955.

 How to Submit:

-- Email: Email the application and applicable documentation to email@example.com.
-Make sure to provide your phone number so City staff can call to obtain your Mastercard or Visa payment.
+Email: Email the application and applicable documentation to firstname.lastname@example.org.
+Be sure to provide your phone number so City staff can call to obtain your Mastercard or Visa payment.

 Forms & References

-On February 17, 2021, the Arcata City Council adopted Ordinance No. 1543 which establishes permit requirements, including a limit on the total number of permits that may be active at any time, and other regulations intended to ensure the safe and orderly conduct of short-stay, vacation, and other similar businesses in the City of Arcata.
+Ordinance No. 1559 establishes permit requirements, including a limit on the total number of permits that may be active at any time, and other regulations intended to ensure the safe and orderly conduct of short-stay, vacation, and other similar businesses in the City of Arcata.
 These regulations are also intended to ensure that only a limited proportion of the City’s housing stock, which would otherwise be used for long-term residency, is converted to short-stay use.